pengfeiliu371/Getting_started/Graphic_guideline_for_scientific_publications.md

 If you plot figures in actual size, font size 8 should be large enough.
 If you plot the figure 50% larger than actual size (not recommended), use font size 12.

 It is recommended to save your figures in vector format (e.g., PDF, eps).
 If you plot colored maps (e.g., pcolormesh, contour plots), you may rasterize the image (otherwise the figure file size can be very large and slow to open).
-However, the background (i.e., axis, ticks, label) should still be in vector format and editable.
+However, the background (i.e., axes, ticks, labels) should still be in vector format and editable.

+### Color maps

+Use

 https://www.nature.com/articles/s41467-020-19160-7